Job Title: INTERN – PUBLIC ADMINISTRATION

 Interns are considered non-critical personnel and shall not be sought as a substitute for performing staff functions.
 Engagement of new interns shall be made in accordance with the national travel advisories set by the Host Country and taking into consideration WHO guidelines.

-Please submit the Personal History Profile (P11) and Cover Letter to firstname.lastname@example.org by the given deadline.
+For interested applicants, please submit your Personal History Profile (P11) and Cover Letter to firstname.lastname@example.org by the given deadline.